Chrome Management (puppeteer)

 await this.page.setDefaultNavigationTimeout(this.conf.timeout * 1000);

-// instruct A-Parser to use the proxy for this page
+// instruct A-Parser to use a proxy for this page

 await this.puppeteer.setPageUseProxy(this.page);